kevin0120/mix/plugins/outputs/kinesis/README.md

 The streamname is used by the plugin to ensure that data is sent to the correct Kinesis stream.
 It is important to note that the stream *MUST* be pre-configured for this plugin to function correctly.
-If the stream does not exist the plugin will result in telegraf exiting with an exit code of 1.
+If the stream does not exist the plugin will result in rush exiting with an exit code of 1.

 ### partitionkey [DEPRECATED]